aaleta/todo/README.md

 todo replace NR "UPDATED TASK"
 ```

-Tis will change the whole task to the new one.
+This will change the whole task to the new one.
 There are other commands to edit tasks, such as `append` or `prepend`.
 But since I don't usually edit the tasks I just forget the commands, so whenever I need I simply open the `todo.txt` file in my text editor and edit it directly.

-4. To mark a task as done, use
+5. To mark a task as done, use
 ```shell
 todo do NR
 ```